grafana/grafana/docs/sources/alerting/alerting-rules/create-mimir-loki-managed-rule.md

    - In the **For** text box, specify the duration for which the condition must be true before an alert fires.
 If you specify `5m`, the condition must be true for 5 minutes before the alert fires.
      > **Note:** Once a condition is met, the alert goes into the `Pending` state.
 If the condition remains active for the duration specified, the alert transitions to the `Firing` state, else it reverts to the `Normal` state.
 1. In Step 4, add the namespace, rule group, as well as additional metadata associated with the rule.
-   - From the **Namespace** dropdown, select an existing rule namespace.
-Otherwise, type the desired name and hit Enter to create a new one.
+   - From the **Namespace** dropdown, select an existing rule namespace or enter a new one.
 Namespaces can contain one or more rule groups and only have an organizational purpose.
 For more information, see [Grafana Mimir or Loki rule groups and namespaces]({{< relref "edit-mimir-loki-namespace-group/" >}}).
-   - From the **Group** dropdown, select an existing group within the selected namespace.
-Otherwise, type the desired name and hit Enter to create a new one.
+   - From the **Group** dropdown, select an existing group within the selected namespace or enter a new one.
 Newly created rules are appended to the end of the group.
 Rules within a group are run sequentially at a regular interval, with the same evaluation time.
    - Add a description and summary to customize alert messages.
 Use the guidelines in [Annotations and labels for alerting]({{< relref "../fundamentals/annotation-label/" >}}).
    - Add Runbook URL, panel, dashboard, and alert IDs.
 1. In Step 5, add custom labels.